-If the prior art information of the office of first filing is made available before the search is completed, the examinersearch division should check these citations and evaluate their relevance to examination and in the definition of the search strategy.
+If the prior-art information of the office of first filing is made available before the search is completed, the search division checks these citations and evaluates their relevance to examination and in the definition of the search strategy.

 If no copy of the document is received within the time limit according to Rule 63(1) and the applicant is unable to convince the search division in a timely response to the Rule 63(1) invitation that the document is not essential to facilitate a meaningful search, an incomplete search report or, where applicable, a declaration replacing the search report under Rule 63 is prepared (see B‑VIII, 3.2.1).
 This incomplete search report or declaration will be issued giving the following grounds:

 Where the applicant furnishes the document after the search report and the search opinion (if applicable, see B‑XI, 7) have been prepared, an additional search on that subject-matter originally excluded from the search may be carried out due to the correction of the deficiency which led to the incomplete search (see C‑IV, 7.2).

 However, applicants must be aware that information contained in documents referred to in the application can only be taken into account for sufficiency of disclosure pursuant to Art.
 83 under the circumstances indicated in F‑III, 8.